Exhibition Statement 2022:

 November 2011

-They say there are 100 billion galaxies with 100 billion stars in each one.
+They say there's 100 billion galaxies with 100 billion stars in each one.

-in the forgotten corner of the cemetery of a deadman.
+in some forgotten corner of the cemetery for a deadman.

 Hiero.